Skip to main content

 Lesson 2: PlanAct

-Learn explicit planning without changing the kernel.
+Learn explicit planning without changing the kernel (the core AgentModule + Engine loop).

 Claude Code-style agent